 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pillager is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pillager is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Pillager who work in healthcare suport services (13.33%), sales jobs (11.76%), and teaching (7.84%).

-Being a small city, Pillager does not have a public transit system used by locals to get to and from work.
+Pillager is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Pillager who are college-educated is close to the national average for all communities of 21.84%: 17.80% of the adults in Pillager have a bachelor's degree or advanced degree.